-Network Rail have added new signs to both these unmanned pedestrian crossings to try to bring to people's attention the dangers of being distracted by phones and music and the wearing of headphones or ear buds whilst using the crossings.
+Network Rail has added new signs to both of these unmanned pedestrian crossings to try to bring to people's attention the dangers of being distracted by phones and music and the wearing of headphones or ear buds whilst using the crossings.
 It takes seconds to remove the phones or headphones from yourselves and concentrate for those seconds on crossing the rails safely.
 Don't be another statistic!

 Reducing, or hopefully stopping, near miss incidents will reduce the likelihood of Network Rail closing these crossings in the future.
 Let's not give them any excuses.